Spiced apple and pecan tart. A beautiful apple tart with pecans and raisins spiced with cinnamon and amaretto

-I don’t make tarts very often but I recently bought my first tart tin rather that relying on ready made cases, so I felt the need to use it.
-A good tart tin is a must have in any bakers kitchen, the one I use is available here.
-I didn’t want to make a standard apple tart as I was also making apple upside down cake and apple cupcakes and I was feeling a little fed up with apples after eating a whole trees worth in a few weeks, so I needed to spice things up a little.
+Spiced apple and pecan tart.
+I don’t make tarts very often but I recently bought my first tart tin rather than relying on ready-made cases, so I felt the need to use it.
+A good tart tin is a must-have in any bakers kitchen, the one I use is available here.
+I didn’t want to make a standard apple tart as I was also making apple upside down cake and apple cupcakes and I was feeling a little fed up with apples after eating a whole tree’s worth in a few weeks, so I needed to spice things up a little.
 The filling for this is interesting as it combines apples, raisins and amaretto to give a lovely kick.
 It is essentially one of those recipes that you can really make your own, its a throw whatever you have in your cupboards kind of recipe.

 Tarts are a fantastic alternative to a cake or a pie, they always feel so much more special and sophisticated.
 This recipe would be a welcome addition to any afternoon tea or to spice up your dinner party.
-Serve with either cream or custard and you have a beautiful autumn dessert that is sure to impress every time.
+Serve my spiced apple and pecan tart with either cream or custard and you have a beautiful autumn dessert that is sure to impress every time.

 Note: I use ready rolled pastry, it’s easier for me, if you would like to whip up your own pastry that’s fine.

 Ingredients – for the spiced apple and pecan tart